CoCo-Snow/Simpledustry/CONTRIBUTING.md

 # Contributing

-If you want to help us making this texture pack, please contact yorukitsune(underscore) via Discord.
+For creating an issue please fill out the matching issue form.
-If we are adding textures made by you, we will mention you in the Wiki of this GitHub page and optionally link your social media pages.
+If we are adding textures made by you, we will mention you in the mod description and optionally link your social media pages on the GitHub-Repo.